westermo/accept-guard/README.md

 Service access control (ACL) by wrapping the Linux `accept()`, `recv()`, `recvfrom()`, and `recvmsg()` system calls, for TCP and UDP.

+**Example:** drop connections from WAN interface for your web server and
+	SNMP agent, without involving weird `iptables` or `nft` commands.

 The accept guard wrapper allows access to services based on a list of interfaces and ports.
 It is loaded using the `LD_PRELOAD` environment variable, controlled by the environment variable `ACCEPT_GUARD_ACL`

-**Example:** drop connections from WAN interface for your web server and
-	SNMP agent, without involving weird `iptables` or `nft` commands.
+> **Note:** the accept guard is not a replacement for a real firewall.
+>   It is a poor man's "good enough" interface filtering mechanism.
+>   This is reflected in much of the defaults and fallbacks in the code,
+>   e.g., if inbound interface cannot be determined (TCP/UDP), the
+>   connection is allowed.
+This to not prevent `AF_UNIX` and other
+>   types of conmmunication that uses the `recv()` family of syscalls.

 ## Syntax